Ugandan MPs Vow to Counter GMOs.

 A section of legislators from Uganda’s National Resistance Movement (NRM) Party has vowed to fight attempts to lift the ban on Genetically Modified crops.

-These include; former Ethics and Integrity Minister Dr. James Nsaba Buturo who represents the South Western Constituency of Bufumbira East, Dr. Emmanuel Otiam Otaala (West Budama South) and Amudat District Woman Member of Parliament Betty Chelain Louke.
+These include; former Ethics and Integrity Minister Dr. James Nsaba Buturo who represents the South Western Constituency of Bufumbira East, Dr. Emmanuel Otiam Otaala (West Budama South), and Amudat District Woman Member of Parliament Betty Chelain Louke.

-This development comes in the wake of last week’s decision by Kenya to lift a decade old ban on GMOs.
+This development comes in the wake of last week’s decision by Kenya to lift a decade-old ban on GMOs.
 Proponents argue that this will help address food insecurity challenges the country is grappling with at the moment as a result of extreme drought.

 Now, while addressing Parliamentary journalists on October 14, 2022; Buturo claimed that the same narrative is being sold to authorities in Kampala in the hope that it will inform a policy reversal.

-“Some of our leaders and scientists are actually greedy and selfish, they have been given money and so they are now on the side of those who are preaching that we should allow, Genetically Modified Organisms (GMOs) are those that are unpatriotic.
+“Some of our leaders and scientists are actually greedy and selfish, they have been given money and so they are now on the side of those who are preaching that we should allow, Genetically Modified Organisms (GMOs) that are unpatriotic.
 The idea that you should allow a situation to take away your independence and sovereignty on account that you have been given money is a very treacherous and patriotic thing that is really not acceptable,” he alleged.

 “Many of these scientists are on the payroll of those who are originators of GMOs.
 They receive salaries, are funded, given grants, training and not surprisingly they are now on the path of persuading Ugandans to accept a disastrous GMO situation,” Buturo added.

-In a July 22, 2019 letter to Rebecca Alitwala Kadaga the then Speaker of Parliament, Museveni noted “the issue of GMOs and Genetic modification of our seeds, livestock and now I hear GMO mosquitoes, touches not only science, but agriculture, ecology, food and national security and indeed the sovereignty of our nation.
+In a July 22, 2019 letter to Rebecca Alitwala Kadaga the then Speaker of Parliament, Museveni noted “the issue of GMOs and Genetic modification of our seeds, livestock and now I hear GMO mosquitoes, touches not only science but agriculture, ecology, food and national security and indeed the sovereignty of our nation.
 It is therefore of the utmost importance that we proceed with caution and include the necessary safeguards in this law.”

 Fast forward, Buturo warned that any change in mind will subject Uganda and Ugandans to unparalleled slavery.